Investigating Prompting Techniques for Zero- and Few-Shot Visual Question Answering: Prompting VLMs for VQA

-This technique involves modifying question templates to guiding VLM responses.
+\textbf{Prompting Technique 1: Varying the Question Template} This technique involves modifying question templates to guide VLM responses.
 The aim is to examine how varying the structure and phrasing of questions can affect the model's answer generation process.
 We refer to this setting as Standard VQA.

-\textbf{Standard VQA Templates} From a broader range of initial templates, we narrowed down to five key ones: `Null', `follow-qa', `qa', `short-qa', and `instruct-qa'.
+From a broader range of initial templates, we narrowed down to five key ones: `Null', `follow-qa', `qa', `short-qa', and `instruct-qa'.
 Each template induces a specific response style; for instance, `Null' and `follow-qa' deviate from the standard ``Question: Answer" format, `short-qa' prompts concise responses, and `instruct-qa' provides task-specific directions.